Opentrons/Protocols/protocols/6af807-amendment/README.md

 This protocol preps a 384 well plate for up to 8 cDNA samples in triplicates.
 The protocol can be broken down into 2 main parts:

 * cDNA is added in triplicates down the column onto the plate.
-* Mastermix is added to the cDNA
+* Mastermix is added to the cDNA.

 Explanation of complex parameters below:
 * `Number of cDNA`: Specify the number of cDNA tubes that will be loaded onto the tube rack.